-SOFF offers filmmakers the opportunity to have their films screen in the HEART OF LOS ANGELES for an audience that loves independent film.
-Founded by longtime residents and movie veterans alike, the Sherman Oaks Film Festival looks to showcase the best undiscovered movies in the heart of Los Angeles.
-The neighborhood that was home the mall in Fast Times At Ridgemont High deserves a world class film festival!
+SOFF offers filmmakers the opportunity to have their films screen in the heart of Los Angeles for an audience that loves independent film.
+Founded by longtime residents and movie veterans alike, the Sherman Oaks Film Festival looks to showcase the best undiscovered movies available.

 TV Series + Podcast Interviews